jorgebucaran/superfine/README.md

 const element = document.body.appendChild(patch(view(0)))
 ```

 Ultradom consists of a two-function API. <samp>ultradom.h</samp> returns a new virtual DOM node tree and <samp>ultradom.patch</samp> updates the attributes and children of the supplied DOM element to match the virtual DOM.
-Without an element, <samp>patch</samp> returns a new element which we can append to the page as seen above.
+Without an element, <samp>patch</samp> returns a new element which we can append or insert to the page as seen above.

-### Virtual DOM

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
+Think of it as a lightweight representation of the DOM.
 In the example, the view function returns and object like this.

 ```jsx
 {